 Dressing

 - While the quinoa is cooking, make the dressing by adding the white wine vinegar, lemon juice, dijon mustard and maple syrup into a small bowl.
-Whisk to combine.2 tablespoons white wine vinegar, 1 tablespoon lemon juice, 1 tablespoon dijon mustard, 1 tablespoon pure maple syrup
+Whisk to combine.

 - Begin pouring the olive oil into the bowl in a steady stream while whisking.
-Whisk until the dressing is well combined and emulsified.60 mL olive oil
+Whisk until the dressing is well combined and emulsified.
+Add a pinch of sea salt flakes, whisk and taste.
+Add more if desired.

 Assemble